edithatogo/microcosting_healthservices/README.md

 ```

 ### Tests
-There is no dedicated test suite.
+Run the test suite with `pytest` from the repository root.
+Sample data for the
+tests resides in `tests/data`.
 Syntax checks can be run with:

 ```bash
 python -m py_compile excel_calculator/scripts/extract_weights.py